bacevedo01/Travel-Lingo/Readme.md

 <h1>Travelingoes</h1>
 Travelingoes is a real time mobile text translator and foreign currency converter.
+This project was created by students at Dev Bootcamp in San Francisco in 8 days.

 <h2>The inspiration:</h2>
 <table>